the main Central Park Church of Christ page.

 ... and the kings of the earth and their armies come together to make war on the One on the horse.....

 That's how it is stated.
-There's a lot of horses in the mix, some on both sides according to the text, the only difference here is how it is stated, “tou” (the (with the One being unstated but implied)) sitting on the horse, and His army.
+There's a lot of horses in the mix, some on both sides according to the text, the only difference here is how it is stated, "tou" (the (with 'the One' being unstated but implied in the Greek)) sitting on the horse, and the army of "autos" (Him (the double meaning is intended, this is the Army of Christ, AND the Army of GOD ALMIGHTY)).

 20

-And the best was captured, and with him the “pseudoprophetes” (impostor religious / false prophet), the one who did the signs before him by which “eplanesen”, by which the beast deceived those that had the mark of the beast, and worshiped it, and the image of it....
+And the beast was captured, and with him the "pseudoprophetes" (impostor religious / false prophet), the one who did the signs before him by which the beast "planao" (deceived / led astray) those that had the mark of the beast, and worshiped it, and the image of it....

 OK, take a break, catch your breath for a second.
-The key here is that the beast and his showman were captured by the One on the horse and His army.
-The rest of that passage has nothing to do with the primary action here.
-Break's over, back to 20.
+The key here is that the beast and his showmen, and his co-beast-thing, were captured by the One on the horse and His army.
+It does not say how long the battle was, although it does give the impression that it was quick and decisive.
+Break's over, back to verse 20.

 .... "zontes" (to be alive / living)....

-They were captured alive, and remained so.
+They.
+Meaning the beast, the false prophets, and assorted cohorts, were captured alive, and remained so.
 That means they were some manner of flesh and blood, breathing air, and all the rest of it.
-They were alive in this world.
+They were alive in this world when apprehended.

 21

-And the “loipoi apektanthesan” (remainder were killed outright) with the sword of the One on the horse.
+And the "loipoi apektanthesan" (remainder 'were' put to death) with the sword coming from the mouth of the One on the horse.

 Then they fed the birds.